6.3 Additional Features

 Figure 6.14: Request an ImageMorph from a graphic file

-The requested icons of a given size are cached in the icon importer, later request of the same icon and size has then a minimal processing cost.
+The requested icons of a given size are cached in the icon importer; later requests for the same icon and size have a minimal processing cost.

 There are several options to explore in IconImporter, particularly when you need to adjust the icon size to the screen density: